oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

     $ <copy>dart pub get</copy>
     ```

-## Task 2: Run the application as-is against your environmnet
+## Task 2: Run the application as-is against your environment

 1. Update the application to point to your Oracle Backend for Spring Boot and Microservices instance